homo-errantium/react-mesto-api-full-gha/frontend/README.md

 -   webpack5
 -   React

-Thank you for watching) # Site-project "Mesto.
+Thank you for watching. # Site-project "Mesto.
 Russia"

 This project is an interactive platform where you can: